Humane Treatment and Slaughter of Decapods

 Chilling in the freezer/ice slurry before live boiling.
 There is no evidence to suggest that this induces anaesthesia rather than just paralysis (6).
 It may in fact lead to a slower death.

 Live carving / dismemberment.
-Whilst some uses of the knife may be more humane than others (see the RSPCA's guide), it is vital that the correct nerve chains are severed quickly.
+Whilst some uses of the knife may be more humane than others, it is vital that the correct nerve chains are severed quickly.
 In particular, lobsters must be severed lengthways all the way down the body.
 All too often this is not the case, with chefs claiming splitting the head of a chilled lobster kills it instantly.
-This method is highly likely to cause pain - even if the creatures have been previously chilled to a torpor (4)
+This method is highly likely to cause pain - even if the creatures have been previously chilled to a torpor (4).

 Humane Slaughter Methods

 There are many examples of good practice.
-Waitrose stun their UK Brown Crabs and Lobsters, as shown by this correspondance:
+Waitrose stun their UK Brown Crabs and Lobsters, as shown by this correspondence: